-These potential impacts would be reduced to less than significant levels with implementation of the mitigation measures (MMs) included in Section 3.4, which would require the applicant to limit the removal of native vegetation communities (MM BIO-1); implement best management practices to protect biological resources (MM BIO-2); survey for special status plants in the appropriate blooming period prior to constructing the project and avoid areas where special status plants are found (MM BIO-3); survey for special-status wildlife prior to constructing the project and avoid areas where special avoid areas where special status plants are found (MM BIO-3); survey for special-status wildlife prior to constructing the project and avoid areas where special avoid areas where special-status wildlife is found (MM BIO-4); implement measures to protect the Quino checkerspot butterfly and burrowing owl (MM BIO-5 and MM BIO-6); prevent the entrapment of wildlife, e.g., in open trenches (MM BIO-7); and ensure that construction work does not take place in the bed, banks, and riparian zones of drainages (MM BIO-8).
+These potential impacts would be reduced to less than significant levels with implementation of the mitigation measures (MMs) included in Section 3.4, which would require the applicant to limit the removal of native vegetation communities (MM BIO-1); implement best management practices to protect biological resources (MM BIO-2); survey for special status plants in the appropriate blooming period prior to constructing the project and avoid areas where special status plants are found (MM BIO-3); survey for special-status wildlife prior to constructing the project and avoid areas where special status plants are special-status wildlife is found (MM BIO-4); implement measures to protect the Quino checkerspot butterfly and burrowing owl (MM BIO-5 and MM BIO-6); prevent the entrapment of wildlife, e.g., in open trenches (MM BIO-7); and ensure that construction work does not take place in the bed, banks, and riparian zones of drainages (MM BIO-8).
 Under MM BIO-3 and MM BIO-4, if the applicant cannot avoid construction activities in areas where special status plants or wildlife are present, then the applicant will become a Participating Special Entity (PSE) in the Western Riverside County Multiple Species Habitat Conservation Plan (MSHCP).
 As a PSE, the applicant will follow the provisions set forth in the MSHCP, including consultation with the U.S. Fish and Wildlife Service (USFWS), the California Department of Fish and Game, and the Western Riverside County Regional Conservation Authority.